ibrahimy353/Static-Site-Generator-/posts/SSG.md

 export default PostPreview;
 ```

-Assuming that you have openned and registered an account with [GitHub](https://github.com/), go ahead and uploaded your new project  onto your repository account.
-On our project local folder run the code bellow inside the terminal cmd or powershell.
+If you have opened and registered an account with [GitHub](https://github.com/), upload your new project onto your repository account.
+In our project,  local folder run the code below inside the terminal cmd or powershell.

  ```powershell
   npm run build
  ```

-The command above gets to create a directory with a production build of your app, enabling you to host the website on server of your chosing.
-For this project, I used [Vercel](https://vercel.com) which is free hosting platform that offers support to Next JS projects.
-Create an account with it and link it, to your github account.Mor information on deploying GitHub project with Vercel
+The command above creates a directory with a production build of your app, enabling you to host the website on your chosen server.
+For this project, I used [Vercel](https://vercel.com) a free hosting platform that supports Next JS projects.
+Create an account with it and link it to your GitHub account.
+More information on deploying GitHub projects with Vercel is
 [Here](https://vercel.com/docs/concepts/deployments/git/vercel-for-github).
-Once you have completed that you can then to deploy your website blog and share it with others.
+Once completed, you can deploy your website blog and share it with others.

 ## Get the Entire Code from [HERE](https://github.com/ibrahimy353/Next-static-site-gen.git).